Sri Lanka Sound Map

 An acoustic tool for nature studies and conservation

-The map below marks samples of soundscapes of various habitats in Sri Lanka provided by the archives of Drongo Nature Sounds Library.
+The map in the next page marks samples of soundscapes of various habitats in Sri Lanka provided by the archives of Drongo Nature Sounds Library.
 These are “un-composed” and unedited, in the sense that the sounds in them have not been put together but exist as heard, though they have been refined to some extent for clarity.
-They were recorded on the days indicated by wildlife sound recordist Deepal Warakagoda.
+They were recorded on the days indicated, by wildlife sound recordist Deepal Warakagoda.
 They are stereophonic, hence closely represent actual spatial distribution of sounds in the acoustic environment of each habitat.

 A soundscape is the set of sounds of a landscape, a combination of animal sounds (biophony), natural geological sounds (geophony), i.e. sounds made by wind, water, etc., and human-made sounds (anthropophony).
 It is a major component of a given environment in ecological studies.